StefanoPenazzi/jtap/src/main/java/config/README.md

    </config>
    ```
   </li>
-  <li>Create a class that can host the information
+  <li>Create a class that can host newElement

    ```
   @XmlRootElement(name = "newElement")